 Presented at Baselworld 2016, the new Victorinox Swiss Army Airboss Mach 9 Automatic Limited Edition (ref.
 241732) chronograph somehow manages to combine more or less adequate pricing (especially after all the usual discounts that the Swiss-based brand is known for) with a fairly small lot of pieces destined to be manufactured and sent to select stores around the world.

-The Victorinox Swiss Army Airboss Mach 9’s overall styling seems to be inspired by the Airboss Titanium series of limited edition watches that included a three-hander (ref.
+The Victorinox Swiss Army Airboss Mach 9’s overall styling seems to be inspired by the Airboss Titanium series of limited edition watches.
+The collection included a three-hander (ref.
 241600) and a gorgeous chronograph, both released by the brand back in 2013.
-The impression of similarity is formed not only thanks to the overall greyish color scheme and lots of brushed and sand-blasted surfaces, but also with those red color accents including the signature 24-hour military scale printed directly on the inner side of the scratch-resistant sapphire crystal that protects the dial from dust, humidity and whatnot.
+The impression of similarity is formed not only thanks to the overall greyish color scheme and lots of brushed and sandblasted surfaces but also with those red color accents including the signature 24-hour military scale.
+The scale was printed directly on the inner side of the scratch-resistant sapphire crystal that protects the dial from dust, humidity, and whatnot.
 The worn-look leather straps that accompany both models, too, help to make a connection between the two.

 Read the detailed review below, but, in a nutshell: this new ref.
 241732 rocks in a surprisingly discreet kind of way.
 It is, in fact, one of those precious few timekeepers that were introduced during the last couple of years that actually make me want one.

 With a diameter of 45 millimeters, the watch is not too large (at least, not obscenely so especially if you take into account its deliberate vintage-pocket-watch-turned-pilot’s-watch-homage styling.)
 What may pose a problem here is the timekeeper’s overall thickness and, to a lesser degree, its overall length from lug to lug.